xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/4-Develop apps for Microsoft Teams/03-Tabs in Microsoft Teams/01-Exercise-create-custom-teams-personal-tab.md

 # Exercise 1: Create a custom Microsoft Teams personal tab

-In this exercise, you'll create a new Microsoft Teams personal tab by using the Microsoft Teams Yeoman generator, Visual Studio Code, and App Studio.
+In this exercise, you'll create a new Microsoft Teams personal tab by using the Microsoft Teams Yeoman generator, Visual Studio Code, and the Developer Portal.

 ## Prerequisites